NepNep21/MSA4Legacy/README.md

 More tasks can be found in the build.gradle.kts file, please read which tasks depend on others to prevent unsaved work being lost

+# Other fixes
+Non auth related fixes can be found at Other fixes.txt

 # Is this legal?
 Yes, special care has been taken to keep this project 100% legal, by using both binary and source patches, no substantial mojang code is distributed by this project